Opening Times & Information

 - We are happy to receive enquiries from schools throughout the year.
 Our guided tours offer students the opportunity the see one of the last working castles in the country, learn about the administration of the law through the last 1,000 years, and experience for themselves what it meant to be imprisoned here.

-- Tours run daily between 10:30am and 4:00pm.
-Their frequency during the day depends on the use of the castle by the crown court, but all tours last 1 hour, and if you have any special subject that you would like discussed just let us know.
+- Tours run daily between 10:00am and 4:00pm.
+Their frequency during the day depends on the use of the castle by the crown court, but all tours last approximately 75 minutes, and if you have any special subject that you would like discussed just let us know.